What Is Customer Lifetime Value?

 How do you go from understanding “who was my best customer?” to “who will be my best customer?”
 One technique, known as lookalike modeling, can be especially powerful.
 In lookalike modeling, you use analytics to identify specific traits and behaviors of your existing and past “most valuable” customers.
 This can be done through traditional analytics, or with augmentation from AI and machine learning.
 Then, you use further analytics and AI to identify those traits—and early signals of similar behaviors—in prospective and existing customers, scoring them for the likelihood to become a customer with high customer lifetime value.

-These insights are the key to efficiently spending acquisition and retention dollars, driving down CAC, increasing CLV, and giving your business a tremendous competitive edge.
+These insights are the key to efficiently spending acquisition and customer retention dollars, driving down CAC, increasing CLV, and giving your business a tremendous competitive edge.

 Here’s one example: as a result of a series of analytics conducted by ActionIQ and our clients, we discovered that customers who make purchases in more than one channel tend to be significantly more valuable than those who purchase in one channel only.
 In fact, multichannel customers deliver:

 - 2x average annual revenue than other types of loyal customers

 - 130% higher annual gross margin than other types of loyal customers

 - 50% more brand loyalty, with greater purchase frequency year after year

 With this knowledge in hand, our clients then asked “what if I could drive just a 1% increase in my cross channel shopping segment?”
 The answer: millions in annual incremental revenue.
 Many of our unique customers went on to build analytics that identify likely cross-channel shoppers and then launched personalized, targeted campaigns and journeys to convert the behavior.